- This is the only independent research into SAP’s accuracy.

 - Gartner and other media entities and IT analysts that SAP pays.

-Therefore, according to who SAP recommends that their customers that listen to, the universal feature is that the sources in some way have a financial tie to SAP, which we covered in Which Sources Does SAP Consider Credible?
+Therefore, according to who SAP recommends that their customers listen to, the universal feature is that the sources in some way have a financial tie to SAP, which we covered in Which Sources Does SAP Consider Credible?

 So how is a person trying to get a straight story to determine who is credible?